-With the increased funding, this projection shows \$1.2 million available for street reconstruction in each year of the projection.
-This puts the City on target for maintaining its current average of 82 paving quality index.
-However, this projection does include the spending down of fund balance.
+With the increased funding, this projection shows \$1.2 million available for street reconstruction in the first year and \$1 million in years 2 through 5.
+This puts the City short of the target for maintaining its current average of 82 paving quality index.
 To remain at the \$1.2 level of street reconstruction spending (under stated assumptions), the City would need to consider supplementing this funds revenue with another source.